lruepke/FEM_lecture/_sources/lecture1/fdm_intro.rst.txt

 It states that heat flow is directed from high to low temperatures (that’s where the minus sign comes from) and is proportional to the geothermal gradient.
 The proportionality constant, k, is the thermal conductivity which has units of W/m/K and describes how well a rock transfers heat. k is a typically a complex function of rock type, porosity, and temperature yet is often simplified to a constant value.

 In most cases, we are interested in temperature and not heat flow so that we would like to have an equation that describes the temperature evolution in a rock.
-We can get this by deriving a conservation law for heat.
+We can get this by starting from the convervations equation of internal energy.

 .. figure:: /_figures/3D_cube_heat_flow.*
    :align: center